Search

 What is FreeCell Solitaire?

-FreeCell is a classic variation of the solitaire family of card games played using a standard 52-card deck.
-Like most solitaire games, the goal is for the player to move all cards to the foundation piles (one for each suit) and from ace to king.
-You also place cards into the main piles (called the tableau) in numerical order but alternating colors, much like the original.
+FreeCell is a classic solitaire card game played with a standard 52-card deck.
+Like most solitaire games, the goal is to move all cards to the foundation piles (one for each suit) in ascending order from ace to king.
+In the tableau, cards must be arranged in alternating colors and in descending numerical order, similar to traditional solitaire.

 What’s the History of FreeCell Solitaire?